browserengineering/book/book/animations.md

 according to the code I outlined.

 Overlap testing is now complete.[^not-really] Your animation should animate the blue square underneath the green one.
+And with that, we now have completed the story of a pretty high-performance implementation of composited animations.

 [^not-really]: Actually, even the current code is not correct now that we have transforms.
 Since a transform animation moves content around, it also affects